ADGEfficiency/programming-resources/fundamentals/programming.md

 ## Technical debt

-Technical debt = delaying work that will have to be done in the future
+Technical debt = delaying work that will have to be done in the future - code or data that future developers will pay a cost for:

 - good technical debt is intentional
 - good technical debt is documented